-I have been a software developer with SUSE for more than 20 years.
-Currently, I'm the Senior Architect for SUSE Linux Enterprise Server and MicroOS.
+I'm a Destinguished Engineer at SUSE and with the company now for more than 20 years.
+Additional I'm the Senior Architect for SUSE Linux Enterprise Server and MicroOS and leading the Future Technology Team.
 Previously, I was the primary Project Manager for the SLES for many years.
 I have a long history in open source projects.

 Applying small updates is normally no problem in a running system.
 But what about if there is a new major release of your favorite Desktop?
 Or a major version update of your used Linux distribution?
 Today’s concepts are most of the time to apply the patches in the running system and risk that a running service or Desktop breaks, or apply them all by booting an installation media and wait for quite some time until you can access your machine again.
 Or your boot process is stopped for a long time during which the updates are applied.
 Or some patches fails to apply and your system is in an inconsistent state.

 Transactional updates are atomic, means either they applied successful, or if an error occurred, you have the same state as before.
 And if an update does not work, there is an easy way to go back to the last working state.